deividAlfa/stm32_soldering_iron_controller/Readme_files/Programming.md

 > FFFF0100 (256KB)<br>
 > FFFF0200 (512KB)<br>

-If you get `FFFFFFFF`, then it's 100% fake.
+If you get `FFFFFFFF` or a strange value, then it's 100% fake.
+First 4 digits must be FFFF!

 <img src="/Readme_files/flash_sz.png">